Location

 Portfolio requirements

 For this courses, we’ll need to see your portfolio for review.
 We’ll invite you to attend an Applicant Day so you can have your portfolio review in person, meet the course team and learn more about your course.
 Further information will be provided once you have applied.
-View more portfolio advice
+View full portfolio requirements

 *We occasionally make offers which are lower than the standard entry criteria, to students who have faced difficulties that have affected their performance and who were expected to achieve higher results.
 We consider the strength of our applicants’ portfolios, as well as their grades - in these cases, a strong portfolio is especially important.